andy5995/vs-fltk/docs/faq.md

 > How do I create a list which can spawn multiple copies of some component based on runtime data in XML then?

 You don't.
-Components based on XML have several limitations on which mutation are allowed during runtime.
-The principle of this framework is to keep arbitrary code as far away as possible from the final user, and what you see in code is what you get visually.
-Making the tree mostly immutable and restricting which operations are allowed in the embedded scripts fits in this vision of simplicity.
+Components based on XML have several limitations on which mutations are allowed during runtime.
+A basic principle of this framework is to keep arbitrary code as far away as possible from the final user, and what one sees in code should perfectly match what one visually gets.
+Making the tree mostly immutable and restricting which operations are allowed in the embedded scripts vibes with this vision of simplicity.
-In addition to XML components `vs` also allows native ones.
-Native components are written in C++ (or any language with bindings to `vs`) & built dynamically against the full library.
+In addition to XML components, native ones are also allowed in `vs`.
+Native components are written in C++ (or any language which can work with our C bindings) & built dynamically against the full library.
-Native components can perform what the XML builder does and more.
+Native components cover the same features provided by the XML builder and much more.
 There is (will be) a library of base native components designed to cover all most common scenarios where dynamic data is driving UI changes, but if yours does not fit you will have to write a custom one.
 Realistically, once this software gets stable enough, the standard library should be plenty for virtually any developer.

 This way any dynamic behaviour requiring arbitrary code execution is kept outside the XML tree, in a native codebase which is not controlled by any single developer (unless the final user decides to enable certain native components distributed by third parties).
 This fits with the design philosophy that there should only one good way to implement a certain feature on the UI frontend.